If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

 Cast iron skillets are kitchen must-haves, for novices and experts alike.
 They’re highly versatile, they’re workhorses, and high-quality skillets can last you years — even generations.
 Maybe that’s why this particular cookware is one of Ina Garten’s favorites.
-(She’s not only a sucker for cast-iron skillets, but she also recommends Le Creuset‘s cast-iron Dutch ovens, all-clad saute pans, white baking dishes, and more.)
-So, when we saw that wholesale retailer Costco had a two-pack of pre-seasoned cast iron skillets for sale, we couldn’t help but freak — and make a pitstop this weekend to purchase a set of our own.
+(She’s not only a sucker for cast-iron skillets, but she also recommends Le Creuset‘s cast-iron Dutch ovens, All-Clad saute pans, white baking dishes, and more.)
+So, when we saw on Instagram that wholesale retailer Costco had a two-pack of pre-seasoned cast iron skillets for sale for Costco members (sign up here), we couldn’t help but freak — and make a pitstop to purchase a set of our own.

 - Scrub the skillet in warm, soapy water.